OxyHQ/Musico/packages/frontend/README.md

 ## Monorepo Integration

-This package is part of the Mention monorepo and integrates with:
+This package is part of the Musico monorepo and integrates with:

-- **@mention/backend**: API server for data and authentication
+- **@musico/backend**: API server for music data and authentication
-- **@mention/shared-types**: Shared TypeScript type definitions
+- **@musico/shared-types**: Shared TypeScript type definitions

 ### Shared Dependencies
-- Uses `@mention/shared-types` for type safety across packages
+- Uses `@musico/shared-types` for type safety across packages
 - Integrates with `@oxyhq/services` for common functionality

-## Push Notifications (Expo + FCM)
+## Audio Playback

-- `expo-notifications` is configured via plugin in `app.config.js` for native builds.
+- Uses `expo-audio` for music playback functionality
-- The app registers the device push token after the user authenticates and posts it to the backend endpoint `/api/notifications/push-token`.
+- Supports playlists, albums, and individual tracks
-- Backend requires Firebase Admin credentials via env vars to send FCM pushes.
+- Player controls integrated throughout the app

 ## Contributing